Skilrok/bfrpg_mud/docs/PROJECT_REQUIREMENTS.md

 ### Rules System
 - Based on **Basic Fantasy RPG (BFRPG)** core rules only
 - Strict rule adherence for combat, spells, saves, etc.
+- All armor class calculations will use the **ascending armor class** system
+- All items and combat calculations must be compliant with ascending AC rules

 ### Game Flow
 - **Real-time exploration**